Examples

 Pre-Alpha Disclaimer: This is an early pre-alpha release for exploring the SDK and starting development only.
 There is no real encryption — all data is completely public and stored as plaintext on-chain.
 Do not submit any sensitive or real data.
 Encryption keys and the trust model are not final; do not rely on any encryption guarantees or key material until mainnet.
 All interfaces, APIs, and data formats are subject to change without notice.
 The Solana program and all on-chain data will be wiped periodically and everything will be deleted when we transition to Encrypt Alpha 1.
 This software is provided “as is” without warranty of any kind; use is entirely at your own risk and dWallet Labs assumes no liability for any damages arising from its use.

 Complete example programs demonstrating Encrypt on Solana.
-Each example includes the on-chain program (Anchor), tests, and where applicable a React frontend that runs against the pre-alpha executor on devnet.
+Each example includes on-chain programs in multiple frameworks (Pinocchio, Native, Anchor, Quasar), tests, and where applicable a React frontend that runs against the pre-alpha executor on devnet.

 All examples connect to the pre-alpha environment automatically: